 Dr Lukas Slothuus

+I was previously a Fellow at the LSE, teaching the interdisciplinary LSE100 courses on climate change and digital technologies.
 I completed my ESRC-funded PhD in Politics at the University of Edinburgh, titled The Emancipatory Imperative: A Critical Theory of Social Transformation.
 During my PhD I was a Visiting Graduate Student at Cornell University and a Visiting Fellow at the Peace Research Institute Oslo (PRIO).

 Before my PhD, I completed my undergraduate degree in politics at the LSE, an AHRC-funded master's degree in philosophy at Central Saint Martins and an ESRC-funded master's degree in politics at the University of Edinburgh.

 I am on the Corresponding Editorial Board of the journal Historical Materialism and co-host the Historical Materialism Podcast together with Ashok Kumar.
 You can listen to the podcast here.

 You can get in touch via email or follow me on Twitter: @lslothuus.
 You can also access my ORCID and my Google Scholar profiles.